kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/managedcluster.md

 - Only supports Standard load balancer (SLB).
   - We will not support Basic load balancer in CAPZ.
 SLB is generally the path forward in Azure.
+- Only supports Azure Active Directory Managed by Azure.
+  - We will not support Legacy Azure Active Directory

 ## Troubleshooting